 Streetcar traffic across the bridge was terminated on September 1, 1951 with the abandonment of the streetcar system.
 After a few years, the streetcar tracks across the bridge were removed, while the railway track saw further use until the 1980s.
 Luckily, it was never lifted and serves today as right-of-way for the High Level Bridge Streetcar service provided by the Edmonton Radial Railway Society.
 Furthermore, the disused poles for the overhead wires were left in situ too; at present they are holding the span wires for the re-erected overhead.

 Museum streetcar service across the bridge from Strathcona to Grandin started in 1997 with an extension opened to Jasper Avenue in 2005.
-The service operates from May until October and carries close to 50,000 passengers per year.
+The service operates from May until October and carries over 90,000 passengers per year (as of 2019).